Teppen-io/c10r/README.md

 ### Template Files

-Templates are parsed using [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings) and are generally stored in `c10r/templates/*.tpl`
+Templates are parsed using [Python Template Strings](https://docs.python.org/3/library/string.html#template-strings) and are generally sourced from `c10r/templates/*.tpl`

 See: [Templates](templates/)